While the earth remains, seedtime and harvest, and cold and heat, and summer and winter, and day and night shall not cease. (Genesis 8:22)

 Once the seed is planted, a root system must be developed.
 When the seed of healing is planted in you, healing doesn’t always immediately manifest.
 Yes, the seed has been planted, but healing most often comes when a root system of healing is developed in you.
 You will nourish that seed and nourish that seed until one day…healing springs forth.

 It’s the same with prosperity.
 When the seed is planted in you for sowing and reaping, you begin to sow seeds, but harvest doesn’t often come as quickly as you would like.
-Most often, God begins to build a root system in you concerning giving and tithing and as you continue to trust God in this area, harvest will begin to come, just as it does in the natural when we sow seeds into a garden.
+Most often, God begins to build a root system in you concerning giving according to the Word of God and as you continue to trust God in this area, harvest will begin to come, just as it does in the natural when we sow seeds into a garden.